 Deductible: Lab work, imaging, outpatient procedures, etc., count toward your deductible.
 The money in your HRA helps offset the cost.

 Copays: Tier 1 office visit copays are paid from your HRA funds.
-Tier 2 office visit copays are paid from your pocket with the exception of emergency care.
+Tier 2 and Tier 3 office visits to a primary care physician, specialist and urgent care are not eligible for HRA payment.

 Prescriptions: You pay copays for prescriptions (as low as $3-$5 for generics).
 Prescription expenses are not paid by your HRA.